Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 For the comprehensive development of preschoolers, it is very important to master a variety of movements in a timely manner, primarily their main types: running, walking, jumping, throwing, climbing.

-Children usually seek to satisfy the huge need for movement in games.
-To play for them is, first of all, to move, to act.
-During outdoor games, children improve their movements, develop such qualities as initiative and independence, confidence and perseverance.
-Ball actions take great place in work on physical education are used by all children in independent games and exercises.
-Throwing and catching, throwing strengthen muscles shoulder girdle, torso, small muscles hands, contribute to the development of the eye, accuracy.
+Children usually strive to satisfy their enormous need for movement through games.
+For them, playing means, first of all, moving and acting.
+During outdoor games, children improve their movements, develop qualities such as initiative and independence, confidence and perseverance.
+Actions with the ball take great place in work on physical culture, are used by all children in independent games and exercises.
+Throwing and catching, throwing strengthens muscles shoulder girdle, torso, small muscles hands, contribute to the development of the eye and accuracy.
 They also require good coordination of movements.
-Ball games develop dexterity, rhythm and accuracy of movements.
+Ball games develop dexterity, rhythm and precision of movements.

 Target : formation of the skill of throwing at a horizontal target in children of the third year of life.

-1 pick up games and exercises for the development of throwing technique;
+1 select games and exercises to develop throwing technique;

-2 practical exercises and games for the development of throwing technique in children of the third year of life.
+2 practical exercises and games to develop throwing technique in children of the third year of life.

-Purpose of the game: exercise the child in throwing the ball away with both hands from the chest (from below, from above, from behind the head); perform actions with the ball on the speech signal of an adult; develop the ability to navigate in space.
+Purpose of the game: exercise the child in throwing a ball into the distance with both hands from the chest (from below, from above, from behind the head); perform actions with the ball according to an adult’s speech signal; develop the ability to navigate in space.

 For this game you will need: